Shaffer Grants for Innovative Glaucoma Research

 • Facilitate and support the development of physician-scientists to advance glaucoma research.

-For additional information on Glaucoma Research Foundation grant programs, please email us at research@glaucoma.org.
+For additional information on Glaucoma Research Foundation grant programs, please email us.

 Programs